-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective regulatory basis financial position of each major governmental fund and the aggregate remaining fund information of the District, as of June 30, 2022, and the respective regulatory basis and the respective regulatory basis budgetary comparison for the general and special revenue funds for the year then ended, in accordance with the financial reporting provision of Arkansas Code Ann. § 10-4-413(c) provided in Act 2201 of 2005 as described in Note 1.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective regulatory basis financial position of each major governmental fund and the aggregate remaining fund information of the District, as of June 30, 2023, and the respective regulatory basis changes in financial position thereof and the respective regulatory basis budgetary comparison for the general and special revenue funds for the year then ended, in accordance with the financial reporting provision of Arkansas Code Ann. § 10-4-413(c) provided in Act 2201 of 2005 as described in Note 1.